Applying for a re-entry permit – family or asylum

 Please remember to bring a valid passport.
 Your re-entry permit will be affixed to a page in your passport.

-When you appear in person at the Immigration Service or a police station requesting a re-entry permit, you will need to fill in an application.
+When you appear in person at the Immigration Service's Citizen Service requesting a re-entry permit, you will need to fill in an application.
 You can also download the form from this website and fill in the form in advance.

 You can fill in the application form in Word format on your computer before printing it out.
 The application form is also available as a PDF file that can be printed out and filled in by hand.